 What to Expect after Root Canal Therapy

 As the local anesthesia wears off after surgery, patients can anticipate mild soreness, especially if the area was swollen or inflamed prior to root canal treatment.
 The treated area may feel tender, but this should subside within a few days.
 To relieve any discomfort, patients can typically use over-the-counter pain medication such as ibuprofen or acetaminophen.

 Applying a cold compress for the first few days after the procedure can also help with discomfort.
 Patients should avoid chewing on the treated tooth until they no longer experience sensitivity in that area.
 This promotes the healing of surrounding tissues.
 It is also important to wait until pain has subsided to resume brushing and flossing the treated tooth.

 Sometimes complications can arise.
 Occasionally, in the case of a severely inflamed tooth, the doctor may postpone your treatment for a few weeks.
 Once the pain has subsided, Dr. Moncada can then complete your root canal therapy.
 A blocked canal, the result of calcium deposits created by the tooth, can also complicate root canal therapy.
 In this instance, our team will work though the area and seal the canal.

 Call Today to Relieve Your Pain and Sensitivity

 Do not let the intimidation of root canal therapy or recovery keep you living with tooth pain and sensitivity.
 Our team uses state-of-the-art technology and compassionate care to relieve your discomfort and keep you pain-free.
-To learn more about root canal therapy recovery or to schedule your consultation, call our office at 407-294-1132 or contact us online anytime.
+To learn more about root canal therapy recovery or to schedule your consultation, call our office or contact us online anytime.